Management and monitoring

 - Azure diagnostic services, logs, and metrics; Azure Key Vault audit events; network security group (NSG) flow logs; and event logs

-- Azure Monitor, Azure Network Watcher, Azure Security Center, and Azure Sentinel
+- Azure Monitor, Azure Network Watcher, Microsoft Defender for Cloud, and Microsoft Sentinel

 Azure data retention thresholds and archiving requirements: